ppy/osu-wiki/news/2024/2024-02-05-skin-of-the-year-2023-results.md

 ![](/wiki/shared/news/2024-02-05-skin-of-the-year-2023-results/banner.jpg)

 The 2nd annual Skin of the Year contest has been concluded, with a total of **5480** users casting their votes, totalling up to **37,426** votes.
-Once again there was a very close battle between the top 2 skins, with the 3rd place being down by **400 votes** compared to 2nd place!
-Regardless of the actual voting count, every skin highlighted below deserves their spot and will hopefully make its way into many more skin collections.
+Once again there was a very close battle between the top 2 skins, but regardless of the actual voting count, every skin highlighted below deserves their spot and will hopefully make its way into many more skin collections.

 Now that the voting has been concluded and the votes have been tallied up, let's take a look at the top 10.